Nearest Neighbor Projection Removal Adversarial Training: Experiments

 \subsection{Experimental Setup}

-\paragraph{Datasets.} Our experiments focus on three commonly used benchmarks: CIFAR-10, CIFAR-100 \cite{krizhevsky2009learning}, SVHN \cite{netzer2011reading}, and TinyImagenet \cite{imagenet_cvpr09}. \paragraph{Threat Model and Evaluation.} Our evaluation uses the $\ell_{\infty}$ threat model.
+\paragraph{Datasets} Our experiments focus on three commonly used benchmarks: CIFAR-10, CIFAR-100 \cite{krizhevsky2009learning}, SVHN \cite{netzer2011reading}, and TinyImagenet \cite{imagenet_cvpr09}. \paragraph{Threat Model and Evaluation} Our evaluation uses the $\ell_{\infty}$ threat model.
 We set $\varepsilon = \frac{8}{255}$ for CIFAR-10, CIFAR-100 and SVHN, following standard parameters used in \cite{li2023squeeze}.
 To generate adversarial examples, we use PGD with 20 steps.
 We set step size $\alpha = \frac{2}{255}$ for all iterative attacks.
 In addition to PGD-based evaluations, we test robustness via the AutoAttack(AA) framework \cite{croce2020reliable}, which is widely recognized as a reliable robustness benchmark.
 We report the results for the checkpoint with best PGD-20 robust accuracy following \cite{zhang2020attacks, gowal2021improving, li2023squeeze}.

-\paragraph{Implementation Details.} To provide fair comparison, all methods are implemented using a consistent training procedure.
+\paragraph{Implementation Details} To provide fair comparison, all methods are implemented using a consistent training procedure.
 Unless specified, models employ the ResNet-18 architecture as their backbone feature extractor, which was selected for its wide adoption and balanced complexity.
 To assess the scalability of our approach, we also conduct experiments with a larger-capacity WideResNet-34-10 architecture.
 Training is conducted for 120 epochs with stochastic gradient descent (SGD) optimizer, momentum of 0.9, weight decay fixed at $5 \times 10^{-4}$, and batch size set to 128.
-For \model\ specifically, the projection removal coefficient $\lambda$ is fixed at 0.001 based on preliminary tuning experiments.
+For \model\ specifically, the nearest-neighbor search is performed within each batch.
+The projection removal coefficient $\lambda$ is fixed at 0.001 based on preliminary tuning experiments.
 We take $\beta$ as 6 for CIFAR-10 and SVHN and 4 for CIFAR-100.
 Notably, all hyperparameters, including attack configurations during training and evaluation, remains same as \cite{li2023squeeze}, across compared methods.